ivan-hc/AM/README.md

 		am newrepo purge
 		am newrepo info
 ------------------------------------------------------------------------
-**Description**: Set a new default repo, use "add" to append the path to a local directory or an online URL, then use "select" to use it by default, a message will warn you about the usage of this repo instead of the default one.
-Use "on"/"off" to enable/disable it.
-Use "purge" to remove all 3rd party repos.
-Use "info" to see the source from where installation scripts and lists are taken.
+**Description**: Set a new default repo, use "`add`" to append the path to a local directory or an online URL, then use "`select`" to use it by default, a message will warn you about the usage of this repo instead of the default one.
+Use "`on`"/"`off`" to enable/disable it.
+Use "`purge`" to remove all 3rd party repos.
+Use "`info`" to see the source from where installation scripts and lists are taken.

 ------------------------------------------------------------------------
 ### `nolibfuse`